 The tenant you’ve had for the last two years has been great and very easy to work with, but they won’t be renewing their lease.
 Will you try to find another good tenant to rent your property, or will you take advantage of the market and decide to sell?
 For a recent client of ours, this was his exact dilemma.
 He and his wife had moved to Chicago for a new job opportunity and have been renting out their San Diego property for the last six years.
 Initially, they thought Chicago would be for a year or two, but now it’s looking like they won’t be coming back to sunny San Diego anytime soon.
 While they had gotten lucky with some pretty good tenants, it had still been a hassle finding new tenants and managing the property from afar.
 They were so far removed from San Diego in their day-to-day lives, being landlords was no longer enjoyable and they dreaded having to find more good tenants.
 They were tired landlords.
 They decided to sell the house while the tenants were living out their last few months of the lease!
-Selling a home from out-of-state is usually not an easy task, but that doesn’t mean that it can’t be.
-Here are some tips in making the process go smoother, and faster.
+Selling a home from out of state is usually not an easy task, but that doesn’t mean that it can’t be.
+Here are some tips for making the process go smoother, and faster.

 Do’s and Don’ts in Selling a House with Tenants

 First, is your tenant on a month-by-month or fixed-term lease?
 Depending on which lease option they are contracted under, your flexibility changes.
-If your tenants are locked into a month-by-month lease, for example, you are required to give them the advanced notice of 30-60 days (depending on the state you live in).
-Send your tenant a written letter stating when their residency must end- politely ask your tenants to have all of their belongings moved out by that specific date (be very clear and concise).
+If your tenants are locked into a month-by-month lease, for example, you are required to give them advanced notice of 30-60 days (depending on the state you live in).
+Send your tenant a written letter stating when their residency must end politely ask your tenants to have all of their belongings moved out by that specific date (be very clear and concise).
 As far as showing the property while the tenant is in place, this largely depends on what is outlined in your agreement.
-But, rule of thumb, be respectful and give your tenant at least 24-hour advanced notice of any showings.
+But, the rule of thumb, be respectful and give your tenant at least 24-hour advanced notice of any showings.

 This process of selling with tenants in place greatly varies and depends on the nature of the relationship between tenant and landlord.
 Despite legal requirements, if you have a good relationship with the tenant, you may be able to sell the house with the tenant in place as long as you agree to give them a certain amount of time to find a new place and move (regardless of when their lease is actually up).
-Other tenants may be difficulty and not want to comply with being in your property while it is being shown to prospective buyers.
-In this case, your best bet is to wait until the lease is up and you can sell the property once tenants are gone.
+Other tenants may be difficult and not want to comply with being in your property while it is being shown to prospective buyers.
+In this case, your best bet is to wait until the lease is up and you can sell the property once the tenants are gone.